 Alternatively, you can also go to PIXLR -https://pixlr.com/x/

+Some graphic software enables you to save images for web.
 After saving your images, next, we need to compress them…….

 To reduce the file size of your images (less bytes) go to:

 TINY PNG – tinypng.com

 Name your image files appropriately for what they are, instead of the filenames automatically assigned by your camera.

 Why should we use photos/images on a website?
 Learn more about images for websites.

 Compress PDF Files